 If you are a small or mid-size company, startup, or just looking for great levels of efficiency and the ability to scale on-demand on a lower-cost public cloud is the best solution for you.

 A private cloud also called an internal or enterprise cloud, is built exclusively for an individual organization.
 It's owned and operated by a single company that controls the virtualization resources.
 It can be on or off-premises.
 Private clouds provide more control of resources and addressing the security issues raised about public clouds.

 Features differentiating private cloud services:

 - More secure - private cloud services are dedicated to a single organization.
-The hardware, data storage and connection are designed to assure higher levels of security.
+The hardware, data storage, and connection are designed to assure higher levels of security.

-- Better performance - A private cloud stays inside company's intranet network behind a firewall.
+- Better performance - A private cloud stays inside the company's intranet network behind a firewall.
 It provides access to the same resources as the public model, but with less exposure to Internet security risks.

 - More control on configurations - A private cloud is optimized to provide more scalability of storage and computing.
 The resources in the platform are non-shared.
-The configuration is maintained by internal IT team.
+The configuration is maintained by the internal IT team.

 - Higher cost - In general, private clouds are more expensive than public because they require both hardware and maintenance.
 You will need not only the hardware but also the operating system and licenses for software applications.